padlock-xpl/padlock-xpl.org/content/faq/_index.md

 please let me know!

 # Who develops this?
-Currently, I do.
+Currently, I am the only developer.
 My github is McFranko, and my email is ellis@mcfranko.com